Skinde/Joshua-Graham-TTS/README.md

-# Joshua-Graham-TTS
+# Joshua-Graham-PDF-TTS
-Joshua Graham text to speech
+Joshua Graham reads you a book